KateWood/dev-prep-materials/05_day_am/war/readme.md

 }
 ```

+Let's pause for a moment and talk about the `debugger` keyword.

+> You can set breakpoints in the code with the `debugger` keyword.
+If the console is open and the interpreter is going through a line in the code that contains `debugger`, then the console will highlight this line and the console will be in the context of the `debugger`.

+> Let's add a debugger where we will be calling a war function.

+> The DevTools console drawer will allow you to experiment within the scope of where the debugger is currently paused.
+Hit the **Esc** key to bring the console into view.
+The Esc key also closes this drawer.

+> We can use this to help us when we're not sure of the value of a variable at a specific moment in our code.

+> Let's keep this in mind for later.

 Now we need to fill out how to check for a winner.
 If one player has no cards left, then the other player wins.

 ```js